 How to Fix It

 Mycotoxins are hazardous to your health.
-That’s why we recommend having a pro like Farnell Heating & Air Conditioning Inc look at your air conditioner and ductwork and clean it when needed.
+That’s why we recommend having a pro like Farnell Heating & Air Conditioning Inc look at your air conditioner and ductwork and clean it when recommended.

-Our Specialists Can Eliminate Odd Air Conditioner Smells Quickly
+Our Specialists Can Eliminate Strange Air Conditioner Smells Fast.

-You deserve to be cozy in your house and shouldn’t have an air conditioner that smells bad.
-When you are looking for relief from your noxious air conditioner, reach us at 251-471-2674.
-We’ll determine the problem quickly and fix it at a fair price.
+You deserve to be comfy in your home and shouldn’t have an air conditioner that smells bad.
+When you need relief from your stinky air conditioner, contact us at 251-471-2674.
+We’ll determine the problem quickly and resolve it at a fair price.